 NORC at the University of Chicago is seeking a Research Analyst to join the Health Sciences Research Department.
 Our expert staff evaluates the effectiveness of federal investments in health information technology, supports the emerging fields of patient-centered outcomes research and mobile health, and quality of care.

-NORC’s Health Sciences staff produce rich data on social priorities including the uses of electronic clinical data in research, and the applications and effectiveness of health information technology.
+NORC’s Health Sciences staff produce rich data on health care priorities including the uses of electronic clinical data in research, and the applications and effectiveness of health information technology.

 Our expert staff evaluates the effectiveness of federal investments in informatics, supports the emerging fields of patient-centered outcomes research and mobile health.
 The staff also work on large implementation science projects involving patient safety and quality.